ProfessionalAmateur/Reddit-Liked-List-Builder/README.md

     [CREDENTIALS]
     username = Your Reddit username, must have a valid Reddit account to use this script.
     password = Your Reddit password, must have a valid Reddit account to use this script.
     useragent = Reddit requires a unique user agent for all calls to its API, it is recommended you incorporate your username in the agent.
 Example: BobaFett37's Liked List Parse

+    [OUTPUT]
+    format = (embeded|standard) The standard format will create a list of HTML href links.
+The embeded format will create youtube and soundcloud embeded html in collapsible divs.
+Prereqs for using embeded: 1) jQuery 2) [Collapsible jQuery plugin - https://github.com/juven14/Collapsible](https://github.com/juven14/Collapsible)

 3. Run the python script passing the configuration file location as a parameter: